sotarotakano/ELApy/README.md

 ### Step 2.
 Installing python libraries
-ELApy is sensitive to the versions of numpy and pandas, and the installation on virtual environment is strongly recommended.
+pyELA is sensitive to the versions of numpy and pandas, and the installation on virtual environment is strongly recommended.

 (conda)